Policy Design Studio and Internship Program

 The program fee includes housing and program excursions.
 Additionally, students must also pay fulltime ASU tuition, fees, and transportation and living expenses.

-Visit the Study Abroad Office webpage through the button below.
+Visit the Global Education Office webpage through the button below.
 In addition to the application, you will need to upload an unofficial transcript and clear scans of your student ID and government issued ID.
 You will also need to submit two recommendation forms (accessible via the Study Abroad application) from academic and/or professional references.

 Applicants are charged a non-refundable $50 application fee.
 Once applications are reviewed, students who meet the program criteria are interviewed by a selection committee.